Skip to main content

 Reflections on Music

-Thoughtful perspectives grounded in musical history, experience, and understanding.
+Thoughtful perspectives grounded in musical history, artistic practice, and the lived experience of listening.

-This section brings together reflective texts that explore music beyond dates, catalogues, or formal analysis.
-Drawing on historical context, musical practice, and attentive listening, these writings consider the ideas, processes, and human experiences that shape music.
+This section brings together reflective essays that explore music beyond chronology, catalogues of works, or strictly formal analysis.
+Drawing upon historical context, creative processes, performance traditions, and attentive listening, these writings seek to illuminate the ideas, choices, and human experiences that shape musical expression.

 B